 — Patrick Campbell, Founder and CEO @ ProfitWell

-Warning signs that freemium isn’t working #
+How to know the freemium model isn’t working #

 Like that Google search on freemium showed, there’s a lot of doubts around freemium.
 And that comes from freemium not working for everyone.
 Freemium failings come from companies that used freemium as a revenue platform instead of an acquisition strategy.